 The qualities of bespoke handsewn shoes are their style, fit, lightness, strength and durability.

 Our handsewn shoes also have great environmental credentials and provenance.
-They are designed to last a lifetime, if they are well looked after and repaired from time to time; the only materials in the finished shoes are leather, cork and around 20 nails in each heel and, of course, the wooden shoe trees; the majority of the leathers we work with are naturally vegetable tanned; our skilled last makers, pattern makers and closers (who sew the uppers) are dotted around the UK; and we hand sew the shoes here at our workshop in historic Clerkenwell.
+They are designed to last a lifetime, if they are well looked after and repaired from time to time; the only materials in the finished shoes are leather, cork and around 20 nails in each heel and, of course, the wooden shoe trees; the majority of the leathers we work with are naturally vegetable tanned; our skilled last makers, pattern makers and closers (who sew the uppers) are dotted around the UK; and we hand sew the shoes here at our workshop in Shoreditch, London.

 Handsewn shoe making